Willard InterContinental Washington: Notable guests

+Plans for Woodrow Wilson's League of Nations took shape when he held meetings of the League to Enforce Peace in the hotel's lobby in 1916.

 A fire broke out in April 1922 while Calvin Coolidge was staying in the building.
 Attempting to re-enter the building, he was asked to identify himself to the fire marshal, to which he responded, "I'm the Vice President."
 The fire marshal's response was "What are you vice president of?"

 Several hundred officers, many of them combat veterans of World War I, first gathered with the General of the Armies, John J. "Blackjack" Pershing, at the Willard Hotel on October 2, 1922, and formally established the Reserve Officers Association (ROA) as an organization.